Inter Milan Denied Serie A Top Spot By Rivals Juventus - UrduPoint

 Portugal attacker Conceicao netted his fourth goal of the season in all competitions after brilliant work from Randal Kolo Muani to give Juve a third straight league win.

-Juve are in fourth place, ahead on goal difference from Lazio who had done wasteful Inter a favour by holding Napoli to a 2-2 draw in Rome on Saturday.
+Juve are in fourth place on 46 points, ahead on goal difference from Lazio who had done wasteful Inter a favour by holding Napoli to a 2-2 draw on Saturday.

 But Napoli stay at the summit with Antonio Conte's team and Inter facing off in Naples in a fortnight, a match which could well be key to the destination of the Scudetto.

+"The win tonight gives us confidence and an awareness of what we're capable of," said Thiago Motta, whose first season in charge of Juve has been difficult.

+"They deserve it for the effort they put in during training and the fact that they give everything in every match."

-Juve now turn their attentions to Wednesday's return leg of their Champions League play-off with PSV Eindhoven, with Thiago Motta's side leading the tie 2-1 following the first leg in Turin.
+Juve now turn their attentions to Wednesday's return leg of a Champions League play-off with PSV Eindhoven, with Motta's side leading 2-1 following the first leg in Turin.

+Wing-back Dumfries was also at fault for Inter not leading at the break as he headed over Martinez's cross when completely unmarked in the 19th minute and just before the break smashed an effort off the post with Martinez waiting for a tap-in in the middle of the penalty box.

+And Inter knew the game was up when substitute Marcus Thuram, who was playing against his brother Khephren while his father Lilian watched in stands, lashed over in the final moments.

 JUVENTUS FOOTBALL CLUB